Suraj-7874/Anudip-Java-Lab/Regular_Assignment/MySql/Database.md

-ONE TO ONE Relation table :-
+ONE TO ONE Relationship table :-
 ```bash
 mysql> create database if not exists Person;